borbware/unity-basics-course/gamedev/steam.md

 ---
 marp: true
 paginate: true
+title: Publishing on Steam
 ---
 <!-- headingDivider: 3 -->
 <!-- class: invert -->

-# Publishing your game on Steam
+# Publishing on Steam

 * To get your game on Steam, you need to
     * a) Pay $100 to Valve